 - You can explore the concepts of saving and investing together, helping your child build these skills early on.

-- By starting early, your child can get a huge head start on financial independence.
+- By starting early, your child can get a huge head start towards financial independence.

-- And again, because Roth IRAs are so flexible, this is money your child will be able to use for any number of purposes as he or she gets older.
+- And again, because Roth IRAs are so flexible, this is money your child will be able to use for any number of goals as he or she gets older.

 You can learn more about whether your child is eligible and how to open an account here: Why and How to Open a Roth IRA for Your Child.